Melbourne: Top 10 Things to Do

 Shrine of Remembrance

-A forecourt with eternal flame was built later to commemorate those who died in WW2.
-The shrine remembers the service and sacrifice of all Australians in war and peacekeeping.
+A forecourt with an eternal flame was built later to commemorate those who died in WW2.

 Shrine of Remembrance poppy